Citation, DOI & article data

 Treatment and prognosis

-Treatment is primarily with judicious use of corticosteroids, to avoid adverse medication effects.
+Treatment is predominantly performed to protect individual organ function and lessen symptom burden, with wise use of immunosuppressive and corticosteroids, to avoid adverse medication effects 13.

 - stage I: 60% resolution within 1-2 years